-Land and Environment Consultants Pty Ltd (LEC) was engaged to undertake a bushfire attack level (BAL) assessment for residential lots within Stage 2 of the Monteview Estate (stage 2) at 254 Barrams Road, White Rock (the site), properly described as lot 108/M3174.
-The approved subdivision plan which shows the stage 2 lots is provided in Appendix 1.
+Land and Environment Consultants Pty Ltd (LEC) was engaged to undertake a bushfire attack level (BAL) assessment for residential lots within Stage 3 of the Monteview Estate (stage 3) at 254 Barrams Road, White Rock (the site), properly described as lot 108/M3174.
+The approved subdivision plan which shows the stage 3 lots is provided in Appendix 1.

-The site is identified as a bushfire prone area by the Queensland State Planning Policy Bushfire prone area map and is a 'designated bushfire prone area' under Section 7 of the Queensland Building Regulation 2021.
-As a result, provisions of the Building Code of Australia (ABCB 2019) (BCA) and the Queensland Development Code (QG 2021) (QDC) that apply to a designated bushfire prone area apply to any building assessment work for the site.
+The site is identified as a bushfire prone area by the Queensland State Planning Policy Bushfire prone area map.
+As a result, it is a 'designated bushfire prone area' under Section 7 of the Queensland Building Regulation 2021.
+Therefore, provisions of the Building Code of Australia (ABCB 2022) (BCA) and the Queensland Development Code (QG 2021) (QDC) that apply to a designated bushfire prone area apply to any building assessment work for residential dwellings within the stage 3 lots.

-Residential dwellings will be constructed in the stage 2 lots.
 A residential dwelling is a BCA class 1a building.
 Compliance with the BCA and QDC requires BCA class 1a buildings, which are located in a designated bushfire prone area, to be designed and constructed in accordance with the BAL construction standards in the Australian Standard (AS 3959-2018) Construction of buildings in bushfire prone areas to reduce the risk of ignition from bushfire.

-This report provides a BAL assessment for residential lots in stage 2 and identifies sections of AS 3959-2018 which are relevant to the construction of residential dwellings in the lots.
+This report provides a BAL assessment for the construction of residential dwellings within the stage 3 lots and identifies sections of AS 3959-2018 which are relevant to their design and construction.